algoldst/thesis/index.md

 _Protecting the BJT from a short-circuit with an input resistor. [[Falstad]](https://tinyurl.com/2qne7f5k)_

 The good thing about this resistor is that it protects from short-circuits, but also has little effect on the BJT when we apply the intended voltage inputs.
-For example, if we apply 500mV, then the $V_{BE}$ will be around 500mV because the resistor has barely any current to drop voltage across itself.
+The BJT will try to maintain the typical 0.6V "forward active" drop.
+For example, if we apply only 500mV, then in a forward-active configuration, most of the 500mV must drop across $V_{BE}$.
+This leaves the resistor with barely any current to drop voltage across itself.

 $$V_{BE} = 0.5 \implies I_C = 20\mu A$$